 Once a plan has been written and shared with parents, it is important to create a provision and any interventions that support the outcomes to be met.
-It is also important at this stage to share any plans and outcomes with any other adults working with the child, for example an assistant if you have one.
+It is also important at this stage to share any plans and outcomes with all the adults working with the child.